cockroachdb/docs/src/current/v23.1/molt-verify.md

 ---
 title: Use the MOLT Verify tool
-summary: Learn how to use the MOLT Verify tool to check for data discrepancies during a migration.
+summary: Learn how to use the MOLT Verify tool to check for data discrepancies during and after a migration.
 toc: true
 docs_area: migrate
 ---